allynnae/TicTacToe/README.md

 ### Overview
 - This is a TicTacToe game where a human player competes against an AI bot.
 The player places their mark on a 3×3 grid, and the AI responds with its own strategic move.
 The objective is to be the first to align three marks in a row - horizontally, vertically, or diagonally - while preventing the opponent from doing the same.
-- This project is set up to use gpt-4o-mini.
+- This project is set up to use gpt-4o-mini and Weights & Biases.

 ### Installation
 Set up the virtual environment and install requirements: